KULeuven-MICAS/lagd-im/hw/unit_tests/energy_monitor/README.md

 ## Further Possible Improvements

-- Currently one spin is calculated per cycle (totally #SPIN+1 cycles).
-It needs to be configured with multiple spins per cycle.
 - Currently weight fetching happens after the spin handshake.
 It can also happen in parallel so can save one cycle per iteration.
+- STATICA feature is not added yet (only compute the spin part that differs with previous case).
 - Sparsity feature is not added yet.